gregorwolf/SAP-NPM-API-collection/apis/approuter/README.md

 ### *whitelistService* property

-Enabling the whitelist service is used for prevention of clickjack attacks.
+The *whitelistService* property is used for enabling the allowlist service that prevents clickjack attacks.
 An endpoint accepting GET requests will be opened at the relative path configured in the `endpoint` property.
-For more details see [Whitelist service](#whitelist-service) section.
+For more details see [Allowlist service](#whitelist-service) section.

 Example:
 ```json